-Lemon One is a creative hub that connects brands, people, and commercial photographers, helping companies establish a strong online presence.
+Lemon One is a creative hub that connects brands, people, and commercial photographers, helping companies establish a strong online presence with AWS migration consulting.
 The startup relies on AWS to build a user-friendly website, ensure secure data storage, and facilitate content delivery.

 Hostmaker is a hospitality management startup.
-Active in six countries and nine cities, the platform gives landlords and investors tools for effortlessly managing and customizing their properties.
+Active in six countries and nine cities, the platform gives landlords and investors tools for managing and customizing their properties effortlessly.
 Other than that, the solution helps connect hosts and prospective tenants.
 As one of the startups using AWS, Hostmaker is a reliable and scalable platform, giving business owners enough room for growth and development.

 AWS Startups Solution with TechMagic

 If you want to create a scalable web platform and host it on AWS, reaching out to professional tech specialists who can design a reliable architecture is highly reasonable.
-TechMagic developers are official AWS and Serverless Framework partners who are skilled in implementing AWS services — including Lambda, Dynamo, API Gateway, and more.
+TechMagic is the official AWS development and consulting company and our developers are skilled in implementing AWS services — including Lambda, Dynamo, API Gateway, and more.

 Here’s how our tech specialists help SME owners make the most out of AWS: